 The Defense Nuclear Facilities Safety Board (Board) is an independent organization within the executive branch chartered with the responsibility of providing recommendations and advice to the President and the Secretary of Energy regarding public health and safety issues at Department of Energy (Department) defense nuclear facilities.
 In operation since in October 1989, the Board reviews and evaluates the content and implementation of health and safety standards, as well as other requirements, relating to the design, construction, operation, and decommissioning of the Department’s defense nuclear facilities.

-The Board consists of three Board members appointed by the President for staggered five year terms (there are currently two vacant positions).
-The Board is supported by almost 100 technical and administrative staff personnel and an annual budget of $22 million.
-The Board’s enabling legislation authorizes a staff of up to 150 personnel.
+The Board consists of five members appointed by the President for staggered five year terms (there are currently two vacant positions).
+The Board is supported by almost 110 technical and administrative staff personnel and an annual budget of approximately $29 million.
+The Board’s enabling legislation authorizes a staff of up to 150 personnel in FY 2015.
 The Board headquarters is located in Washington D.C., at 625 Indiana Avenue NW.
-Ten Board staff personnel are currently on two-three year rotational assignment at the following DOE sites: Los Alamos, Livermore, Pantex, Hanford, Oak Ridge, and Savannah River.
+Nine Board staff personnel are currently on rotational assignment at the following DOE sites: Los Alamos, Pantex, Hanford, Oak Ridge, and Savannah River.

 In addition to formal recommendations, the Board has a variety of other authorities and powers for interacting with the Department; these include: 1) conducting public hearings, 2) issuing subpoenas for the attendance of witnesses and production of evidence, 3) formally requesting information or establishing reporting requirements, 4) stationing on-site resident inspectors, and 5) conducting special studies.
 The Board and its staff annually conduct about 200 site visits of an average duration of 2-3 days.
 The Board communicates with the Department through trip reports, requests for information, other written correspondence, and meetings.
 The Board transmits a total of about 100 pieces of correspondence annually to senior Department management at headquarters and field offices.